masalt0/BeatStrike/README.md

 # BeatStrike
-BeatStrike is an online rhythm game played in the browser.
+BeatStrike is an upcoming online rhythm game played in the browser.